 Imperial Reports First Quarter 2023 Financial Results

-/EIN News/ -- VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the “Company”) (TSX:III) reports financial results for the three months ended March 31, 2023, as summarized in this news release and discussed in detail in the Management’s Discussion & Analysis.
-The Company’s financial results are prepared in accordance with International Financial Reporting Standards (“IFRS”).
-The reporting currency of the Company is the Canadian (“CDN”) Dollar.
+VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Imperial Metals Corporation (the "Company") III reports financial results for the three months ended March 31, 2023, as summarized in this news release and discussed in detail in the Management's Discussion & Analysis.
+The Company's financial results are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The reporting currency of the Company is the Canadian ("CDN") Dollar.

 QUARTER HIGHLIGHTS